natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 90%
    :align: center

-**★Core Knowledge★ -** This bootable OS has great cracking tools as well as software diagnostics software specifically for Windows OS's.
+**★Core Knowledge★ -** This bootable OS has great cracking tools, as well as, software diagnostics software specifically for Windows OS's.
 This bootable USB OS should be used at your own risk and can have damage on Windows OS with incorrect use.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/10.jpg
    :width: 50%
    :align: center

 ..
-Note:: This NTP tool brute force changes administrative login credentials as well as editing other user permissions and passwords.
+Note:: This NTP tool brute force changes administrative login credentials, as well as, editing other user permissions and passwords.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/12.jpg